gshumilin/learning-server/README.md

 This is a learning web news server project with a REST API that accepts HTTP requests and responds in JSON format.
 You can imagine that this is a server for a mobile application.
 # Deployment
 1. Clone the repository.
 2. If desired, fill in the `config.json` file.
 By default, test values are entered there.
 They are consistent with the data in the scripts that create the database.
 For simple testing of the server, I recommend not changing the dbConnectInfo fields in config.json.
-This file contains a script for creating a test admin user, on whose behalf test curl-requests are called from the .testing-curl-commands folder
+This file contains a script for creating a test admin user, on whose behalf test curl-requests are called from the .test-requests
 3. Create a database:

     3.1 Run the database creation script;

     3.2 Run migrations and `fixtures.sql`.
 Again, running the `fixtures.sql` file is recommended when testing the server.
-This file contains a script for creating a test admin user, on whose behalf test curl requests are called from the .testing-curl-commands folder
+This file contains a script for creating a test admin user, on whose behalf test curl requests are called from the .test-requests
   4. The server is started by the `stack run` command from the terminal opened in the project folder.

 # Testing
-If you did not change the server data in `config.json` and ran `fixtures.sql`, then you have the opportunity to test the server using files in the `.testing-curl-commands folder`.
+If you did not change the server data in `config.json` and ran `fixtures.sql`, then you have the opportunity to test the server using files in the `.test-requests`.
 The file names match to the name of the endpoint.
 The files come in pairs: one with a .sh extension and one with a .json extension.
 They contain curl scripts and the request body necessary for executing, respectively.
-Start the server, open a terminal in the `.testing-curl-commands` folder and make requests to the server with the command “bash <endpoint_name.sh>”
+Start the server, open a terminal in the `.test-requests` folder and make requests to the server with the command “bash <endpoint_name.sh>”
 The optimal sequence of requests to the first launched server:
 1. `bash getNews.sh` — asking for news.
 We get an empty array.
 2. `bash createCategory.sh` — as an admin, create the first category.